-Zoos and aquaria are both licensed under the Zoo Licensing Act 1981.
+Zoos and aquaria are licensed under the Zoo Licensing Act 1981 ("The Act").

-The inspection regime is regulated by the Secretary of State’s Standards of Modern Zoo Practice and overseen by the Animal Health and Veterinary Laboratories Agency (AHVLA) under the Department for Environment Food and Rural Affairs (DEFRA).
+The inspection regime is regulated by the Secretary of State’s Standards of Modern Zoo Practice in conjunction with the Animal and Plant Health Agency (APHA) under the Department for Environment Food and Rural Affairs (DEFRA).

 Licences are granted for a 6 year period and, during this time, zoos are required to have annual inspections.

 Applying for a zoo licence